The Fatal Pharmacy Resume Error So Many Pharmacists Commit

 Creating Happy Pharmacists

-If you really want to build the career and life that you’ve dreamed of, one where you are helping people and working in the field that you love, you need to do something different than what you’ve been doing.
+If you really want to build the career and life that you’ve dreamed of, one where you are helping people and working in a field that you love, you need to do something different than what you’ve been doing.

-Re-discover why you became a pharmacist and find your passion again.
+Through coaching you can re-discover why you became a pharmacist and find your passion again.